claudioverdun/sqrt-lasso/readme.md

 File/Folder        | Purpose
 ------------------:| ---------------------------------------------------------------------
-algorithms (dir)   | Contains implementation of algortihms for square-root LASSO.
-The folder "relative_iterate_error_timeout_stopping" contains implementation of the algorithm with the relative steps size and timeout stopping criteria.
-The folder "other" contains implementation of IRLS with fixed number of iterations. figures (dir) 	   | Source code for the numerical experiments depicted in Figures 1 and 2. s_ratio.m 		   | Helper function for SFR computation COPYING            | License information
+algorithms (dir)   | Contains implementations of algortihms for square-root LASSO.
+The folder "relative_iterate_error_timeout_stopping" contains implementations of the algorithms with the relative steps size and timeout stopping criteria.
+The folder "other" contains implementations of IRLS with fixed number of iterations. figures (dir) 	   | Source code for the numerical experiments depicted in Figures 1 and 2. s_ratio.m 		   | Helper function for SFR computation COPYING            | License information